-While typically associated with teens, the industry has expanded to include diverse audiences, producing games aimed at children, older adults, and niche interest groups.
+While typically associated with teens, the video game industry has expanded in recent years to include diverse audiences, producing games aimed at children, older adults, and niche interest groups who play games.

 To find out who’s playing, we analyzed the age, income, education, and gender of video gamers based on anonymized data from tens of thousands of applications for student loan refinancing.
 Earnest’s data is based on our applicant pool and does not represent the national picture, but rather a subset of people with student loans.

-In order to be considered a “gamer,” individuals had to have at least three gaming purchases (transactions containing keywords such as GameStop, Steam, Twitch, Nintendo, etc.) that totaled more than $20 in approximately two years of spending history.
+To be considered a “gamer,” individuals had to have at least three gaming purchases (transactions containing keywords such as GameStop, Xbox, Steam, Twitch, Nintendo, etc.) that totaled more than $20 in approximately two years of spending history.